Button batteries: Birth to 11 months

 How big a problem is it?

 Button batteries are a real danger to children, so it's important that you keep all devices that contain them out of reach.
 As well as being a choking hazard they can get stuck in your child’s throat and burn a hole in as little as two hours causing serious illness or death.
+When a coin-sized lithium button battery gets stuck in a child’s throat, the saliva triggers an electrical current that can severely burn the oesophagus in as little as two hours.
 You may not realise anything is wrong at first.
 They’ll continue to breathe and act normally and if there is any indication, you may just think they have a cold or the flu.
+Once burning begins, damage can continue even after the battery is removed.

 Who does it affect?